kristinemlarson/gnssrefl/docs/pages/file_structure.md

 they are deleted.
 Do not keep your only copy of RINEX files in your default directory.

 You do not need precise orbits to do GNSS-IR.
 We only use them as a convenience.
-Generally we use multi-GNSS sp3 files. that are defined as:
+Generally we use multi-GNSS sp3 files.
+See the <code>rinex2snr</code> documentation for more details on the orbits you can use.

 Some of the utilities and environmental products code store files in REFL_CODE/Files The locations of these files are always provided in the screen output.